toddcf/pielcanela2/README.md

 ### Schedule Now / Contact / Client Forms

+1. Fix hover effect on phone number.
+(Don't turn blue when hovering.
+Always underline so people know it can be clicked.)
-1. Email Form:
+2. Email Form:
   1. Add labels, but maybe don't display them.
 (For ADA purposes only.)
   2. Improve the styling.
   3. Link to actual email system and test it.
 (Must deploy in order to test.)
-2. Add button link to client forms as separate PDF pages -- and center the button within its column.
+3. Add button link to client forms as separate PDF pages -- and center the button within its column.

 ### Footer